-Gloria Steinem's Lip Balm Created With The Lipstick Lobby Helps Incarcerated Women In A Big Way
+Gloria Steinem Released A Lip Balm With The Lipstick Lobby To Support Incarcerated Women

 There's power in the beauty industry when it comes to helping bring about positive social change.
 When a brand gets behind an important cause and supports it financially and otherwise, the effect can be huge.
 Gloria Steinem's lip balm, which she launched in partnership with The Lipstick Lobby, will help raise awareness about an important non-profit called the unPrison Project, while also benefitting it financially.
 Beauty is beautiful in more ways than one.